Discover what the women featured in the pages of Inside Weddings suggest you do.

 "Consider having a wedding in a destination that you and your groom love!
 It’s such an easy way to personalize your experience and spend quality time with your guests!" – Samantha

-For more wedding tips, discover expert advice on finding a wedding dress from the nation's top bridal salons, learn how to stay happy throughout the planning process, and find out how to include your best friends when you don't have a wedding party.
+For more wedding tips, discover expert advice on finding a wedding dress from the nation's top bridal salons, get expert answers to six popular questions newly engaged couples ask, and find out how to choose your wedding theme.